gatrian/mEDI_measurements/README.md

 # mEDI_measurements
 mEDI measurements for a period of 10 days in a typical office in Copenhagen Denmark.

 In total there are 1600 measurements

-Parameters include: Day &amp; Time, Daylight / electric light, Direction of view, Position (distance from window)
+Parameters include: Day &amp; Time, Daylight / Electric light, Direction of view, Position (distance from window)

 - DAY: Values 1 to 10